Your Golden Retriever is the life of the family.

 Studies have also shown that CBD can help promote cell growth in the hippocampus, which is a key part of the brain and often studied for its role in anxiety and depression.

-I’ve covered the topic of CBD for dog anxiety in more detail so check out that resource if it applies to your dog.
+I did a lot of research on CBD for dog anxiety so check out that resource if it applies to your dog.

 Be sure to check to see if your Golden Retriever shows signs of separation anxiety, or any of the symptoms above.
 If they do, then I would highly recommend you consider giving them CBD oil for dogs.